 Brendan first became interested in transportation planning while working at the Cornell University School of Hotel Administration's Statler Hotel.
 There, Brendan utilized his skills as a commercially-licensed transit bus driver to overhaul the teaching hotel's valet and shuttle service.
 After this project, Brendan explored the discipline of planning by joining a Design Connect group of urban planning students at Cornell and has been hooked ever since.

-Following his graduation, Brendan worked as a Research Assistant for conservation economists in the indigenous Maya village of Ek'Balam, Quintana Roo, Mexico, and later worked at a traffic engineering firm with projects around Washington, D.C. to learn the basics of the discipline.
+Following his graduation from Cornell, Brendan worked as a Research Assistant for conservation economists in the indigenous Maya village of Ek'Balam, Quintana Roo, Mexico, and later worked at a traffic engineering firm with projects around Washington, D.C. to learn the basics of the discipline.

-As a second-year master's student in Community and Regional Planning, Brendan is interested in the intersection of transportation and human factors.
-He performs transit-oriented development (TOD) and megaregional commute pattern research as a Graduate Research Assistant under Dr. Ming Zhang.
+As a master's student in Community and Regional Planning, Brendan was interested in the intersection of transportation and human factors.
+He performed transit-oriented development (TOD) and megaregional commute pattern research as a Graduate Research Assistant under Dr. Ming Zhang.
 During the summer of 2017, Brendan accompanied Dr. Zhang and other UT students to Xinhuazhen, China, where they worked with Chinese officials to develop a transit-oriented development plan for a high-speed rail station area, which is a unique application of TOD concepts.

 - B.A. in Psychology, Cornell University